 Head over to the Local Harvest farm database and search by location.
 You can scroll through the list of farms and compare prices and details.
 Some CSA’s will be closed at this point, but you should be able to find several in your area still accepting members.

 Leave a comment!
 Have you tried a CSA?
 Any advice for the rest of us?
-Are you curious about CSA’s?
-Any questions for the rest of us?
+Are you curious about CSA’s or have any questions?

 This post may contain affiliate links.
 See the disclosure policy for more information.